MichaelBehr/LSTM-RNN-for-Text-Generating-items-in-DnD/README.md

 ```
 1. Increase the item list as new items are released with new material.
 2. Improve dataset quality and structure: Organizing it differently may yield performance increases.
+3. Building off of point 2, better data cleaning procedures like adding START and END labels may improve performance.
-3. Train multiple models on different item rarities.
+4. Train multiple models on different item rarities.
 More complex magical items skew the training model and perhaps should be separated for increased quality of text generation.
-4. Implement a validation metric for the generated text.
+5. Implement a validation metric for the generated text.
 ```

 ## Maintainer/Creator